coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

 ### How Kafka Writes Events

-<br> Every time something happens, like a temperature sensor sending a new reading, Kafka writes it as a new line in the notebook.
+Every time something happens, like a temperature sensor sending a new reading, Kafka writes it as a new line in the notebook.
 It never erases or overwrites old lines.
 It just keeps adding new ones at the bottom.